When is the best time for me to submit my application?

 Should I bring my U.S. phone with me?

-Most people either purchase a cheap phone with a pay-as-you-go SIM card for national calls, or simply use their existing phone with a Dutch SIM card purchased in the Netherlands.
+Most people use their existing phone with a Dutch SIM card purchased in the Netherlands, or purchase a cheap phone with a pay-as-you-go SIM card for national calls.
 However, if you're planning to contact people back at home, we recommend just using Skype or Whatsapp on your current phone with wifi.
 You can find more information here.

 Do I need to buy a roundtrip flight?

-Although it is not legally necessary, it is generally more cost efficient to book a roundtrip rather than two one-way tickets.
-However, if you'd simply like to purchase a one-way ticket going into the Netherlands and then purchase your return ticket at a later date, this is totally acceptable as well.
 When it comes time, we typically recommend that all au pairs consider booking a roundtrip flight into and out of Amsterdam.
-If you need to change the return date, your host family will pay for any fees associated with changing the end date.
+If you need to change the return date, your host family will contribute to the fees associated with changing the end date.